There is currently a 2 week wait time for medication abortion appointments.

 Filling Your Prescription

 Your prescription will be faxed to the pharmacy of your choice and you can usually pick it up the same day.
-It is usually a good idea to call the phamacy before you go to ensure they have your prescription in-stock and ready to pick up.
+It is a good idea to call the phamacy before you go to ensure they have your prescription in stock and ready to pick up.

 Mifegymiso is free with your Ontario Health Card.
 If you do not have have an Ontario Health Card, please let us know so that we can explore coverage options with you.
-If you have OHIP and the pharmacy says you need to pay for your presciption please call us immediately so we can help or show the pharmacist this webpage.
+If you have an Ontario Health Card and the pharmacy says you need to pay for Mifegymiso show the pharmacist this webpage.

-You will get a questionnaire by email a few days after your appointment, your answers to the questions will help your clinician have a full picture of your experience of taking Mifegymiso when they review your file to determine if the medication worked as expected.
+As part of these check in appointments you will get a questionnaire by email a few days before your follow up appointment with your clinician, your answers to the questions will help your clinician have a full picture of your experience of taking Mifegymiso and help determine if the medication worked as expected.